lit/lit-element/docs/_guide/styles.md

 ## Shadow DOM

 LitElement uses [Shadow DOM](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM) by default for DOM and style encapsulation.
-Shadow DOM scopes CSS so that styles defind in a shadow root only apply to DOM inside the shadow root and do not leak to outside DOM.
-Shadow roots are also isolated from styles defined outside the shadow root, whether in the main page or a outer shadow root.
+Shadow DOM scopes CSS so that styles defined in a shadow root only apply to DOM inside the shadow root and do not leak to outside DOM.
+Shadow roots are also isolated from styles defined outside the shadow root, whether in the main page or an outer shadow root.

 **This guide applies only if you use the default (shadow DOM) render root.** If you modify your element's render root to render into the main DOM tree instead of a shadow root, these instructions won't apply.
 {.alert-info}